Ways To Prevent Home Water Damage During The Spring Thaw

 Spring flooding around your home can cause damage that affects your home and safety.

-Revisit your homeowners’ insurance policy, and verify that it covers damage and repairs caused by excessive water.
+Revisit your homeowners’ insurance policy and verify that it covers damage and repairs caused by excessive water; in some situations you may also consider Groundwater Remediation Insurance if groundwater or seepage is a concern.
 If your agent recommends flood insurance, purchase a policy as soon as possible so you’re covered before the big thaw.

 This spring, melting snow, ice and ground will increase water around your home.
-Take these steps as you prevent damage and protect your house.
+Take these steps to prevent damage and protect your house.

 Need insurance for You, Your Family or Your Business?